AFNY Logo

 by Al Gore, Rodale Press, $21.95.

 Perhaps the year's most important book (and movie), written by the former vice president and winner of the 2000 Presidential election by 500,000 votes.
-An essential primer on drastic climate change with much popular appeal, this book and movie instantly made life much more difficult for all the industry-financed paid liars in the global warming denial community.
+An essential primer on drastic climate change with much popular appeal, this book and movie instantly made life more complicated for all the industry-financed paid liars in the miniscule global warming denial community.

 HOW TO LIVE WELL WITHOUT A CAR